My name is Hanneke (pronounced 'Hahn-nuk-kah').

 I finally saw where I came from and where I wanted to go.
 And understood that to get there, I had to first consciously know and accept where I was, in every moment...

-Not long after, I met Robert-Jan.
-And not only could I recognize him, but also accept him, allow him, and ultimately, trust him.
+Not long after, Robert-Jan came on my path.
+And not only could I recognize this connection as something I wanted, but also accept, allow, and ultimately, trust our relationship.
 Of course, we still had a lot to learn about each other (and ourselves), and we continue to do so (most of the time ;-)) in a mature way.
-It felt surreal to me: I didn't know that a relationship could be so easy and enjoyable at the same time!

 Robert-Jan & Hanneke's liefde

-Originating from my passion and expertise in working with relationships, the idea for a counseling practice Relatiepad ('Relationship path') came to me in 2021.
+Originating from my fascination with and expertise in working on ourselves on the way towards satisfying relationships, the idea for a counseling practice for personal connection and disentanglement came to me in 2021.

-My mission also is my passion: helping people find their own path through the complex and adaptive relationship landscape.
-I think looking at and untangling your relationship path should be as normal as paying attention to your career path - after all, it's at least as beneficial for your quality of life!
+My mission and passion is helping people find their own path through the complex and ever-changing relationship landscape.
+I think Relationship path work should be as normal as career coaching - after all, it's at least as beneficial for your quality of life!

 So: if you're struggling on the way to a satisfying relationship, for any reason, don't hesitate to reach out.
 I am here to help you explore what's going on, untangle patterns and rediscover your direction in a way that aligns with you.